 FACTS devices use the switching capability of power electronics to control voltages and currents in an AC grid.
-The most common FACTS devices are used to regulate bus voltages, for example, at the collector bus of a wind farm.
+The most common FACTS devices are used to regulate bus voltages, for example at the collector bus of a wind farm.
 FACTS devices are, however, also capable of controlling power flow over transmission lines.
 Without control, power will flow through an AC network in accordance with Kirchhoff's laws.
-This may overload some lines while leaving others underutilized.
+This may overload some lines, while leaving others underutilized.
 FACTS devices can redirect power to achieve more effective loading patterns.
+Examples of FACTS devices include static var compensators (SVCs, for regulating voltage magnitudes), thyristor controlled series capacitors (TCSCs, effective line impedances), thyristor controlled phase shifting transformers (TCPSTs, phase angle differences), and unified power flow controllers (UPFCs, all of the above).